 Indeed, Zelle is widespread across the USA digital payment ecosystem, but its inevitable downfall compels merchants and individuals to look for alternatives or other better options.

-The major downside of the Zelle is that the platform doesn’t let you hold balance within the app.
+The major downside of Zelle is that the platform doesn’t let you hold balance within the app.
 If the company turns out to be fake, you might not be able to get your money back for products or services that you bought online.
 Refunds are available if the business is found to be fraudulent.

 But the good news is many alternative apps let you hold your balance within the app while drawing funds directly from your bank quickly and securely.